woocommerce/woocommerce-admin/readme.txt

 - Enhancement: Add remind me later option to task list. #6923
 - Enhancement: Enable Remote Free Extensions List #7144
 - Enhancement: Adding Slotfills for remote payments and SettingsForm component. #6932
+- Fix: Update the wordpress/babel-preset to avoid crashes in WP5.8 beta2 #7202
+- Fix: Add fallback for the select/dispatch data-controls for older WP versions #7204
+- Fix: RemoteFreeExtension hide bundle when all of its plugins are not visible #7182
+- Fix: Issue where summary stats were not showing in Analytics > Stock. #7161
 - Fix: Rule Processing Transformer to handle dotNotation default value #7009
 - Fix: Remove Navigation's uneeded SlotFill context #6832
 - Fix: Report filters expecting specific ordering. #6847